ecmwf/metview-docs/docs/api/functions/plot_xs.rst

     .. note::

-        If would like to create a fully customised cross section plot see the :ref:`cross section gallery <gallery_group_sections>` examples.
+        If you would like to create a fully customised cross section plot see the :ref:`cross section gallery <gallery_group_sections>` examples.

 Examples
 ++++++++++++